DashBarkHuss/currency_localization_react_express/README.md

 };
 ```

-### No Country Code in Header?
+### What if there's no country code in the header?

 Country code is important for currency.
-So what if the preferred locale is a language code without a country?
+So what if the preferred locale is a language code without a country(ex: `en` instead of `en-Us`)?
 Then we can either:

-1. Guess the country
-2. Ask the user their preferred currency
+1. Ask the user their preferred currency with options base on the language code
-3. Ping this api from the client to get the country code:
+2. Ping an ip lookup api from the client to get the country code:

 ```javascript
 const countryCode = await fetch('https://extreme-ip-lookup.com/json/')